How To Use WordPress Post Categories

-The same post URL can look like this:
+You can display the same post URL like this:

-If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.
+If you have not configured your permalinks yet, we recommend doing this first before configuring your post categories.

-For example, let’s say that you would like to start a website to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+For example, let’s say that you would like to promote a marriage celebrant business online.
+After a little brainstorming and competitive research, some of the broad topics you may expect to see on an authoritative wedding celebrant’s site could include categories like:

 - Marriage Celebrant FAQs

 - Marriage Celebrant Services